All of us have at some point talked to someone who was nervous.

 *Disclaimer: Always consult a phsyician before taking any kind of stimulants such as caffeine contained in coffee or energy drinks.

-So, we already know that anticipation or thinking too much can turn you into a sweaty ball of nerves.
+So, you probably already know that thinking too much can turn you into a sweaty ball of nerves.

 Your mind is racing and the longer you delay in talking to, calling, or making a move on a particular woman, the harder it becomes.